 Though modest in size, Owls Head Light commands sweeping views of Penobscot Bay.
 Its short tower sits atop a rocky cliff, and the light itself shines nearly 16 miles out to sea thanks to its high focal plane.
 The site includes walking trails, picnic areas, and a small museum inside the former keeper’s quarters.

-Bass Harbor Head Light — Mount Desert Island (Acadia National Park)
+Bass Harbor Head Light Station — Mount Desert Island (Acadia National Park)

 - Year Built: 1858